MSELRai/H2-MoC-MLIP/README.md

 # H2-MoC-MLIP
-Initial coordinates, example input, and scripts for adding ghost atom grids
+Initial coordinates, example input, and scripts for adding ghost atom grids and evaluating MACE models with GMMs.